On the shore of Lake Titicaca

 The Bolivian border

-13 Responses to “On the shore of Lake Titicaca”
+13 Replies to “On the shore of Lake Titicaca”

 1. Wow, I would really like to be there enjoying all the people, their cultures, the mountains and the good food and hopefully strong coffee too.
 I’m a little jealous.
 I have been to Bolivia, hope you enjoy,